 12.2.4 Amended Interconnection Study

 An Interconnection Study will be amended, as needed, to determine the facilities necessary to support the requested In-Service Date as specified in the LGIA.
 This amended study will include those transmission facilities, Large Generating Facilities and any other generating facilities that are expected to be in service on or before the requested In-Service Date.
 If an amendment to an Interconnection Study is required, the CAISO shall notify the Interconnection Customer in writing.
 Upon receipt of such notice, the Interconnection Customer shall provide the CAISO within ten (10) Business Days a written request that the CAISO either (i) terminate the amended study and withdraw the Interconnection Customer’s Interconnection Request or (ii) continue with the amended study.
-If the Interconnection Customer requests the CAISO to continue with the amended study, the Interconnection Customer shall pay the CAISO an additional $10,000 deposit for the amended study along with providing written notice for the CAISO to continue.
-Such amended study shall take no longer than sixty (60) calendar days from the date the CAISO receives the Interconnection Customer’s written notice to continue the study and payment of the additional $10,000 deposit.
-The CAISO shall share applicable study results with the applicable Participating TO(s) for review and comment, and incorporate comments and issue a final study to the Interconnection Customer within eighty (80) calendar days from the date of the Interconnection Customer’s written notice to continue the study and payment of the additional $10,000 deposit.
+If the Interconnection Customer requests the CAISO to continue with the amended study, the Interconnection Customer shall pay the CAISO an additional $50,000 deposit for the amended study along with providing written notice for the CAISO to continue.
+Such amended study shall take no longer than sixty (60) calendar days from the date the CAISO receives the Interconnection Customer’s written notice to continue the study and payment of the additional $50,000 deposit.
+The CAISO shall share applicable study results with the applicable Participating TO(s) for review and comment, and incorporate comments and issue a final study to the Interconnection Customer within eighty (80) calendar days from the date of the Interconnection Customer’s written notice to continue the study and payment of the additional $50,000 deposit.
 If the amended Interconnection Study cannot be completed within that time period, the CAISO shall notify the Interconnection Customer and provide an estimated completion date with an explanation of the reasons why additional time is required.
 Any and all costs of the amended study shall be borne by the Interconnection Customer being re-studied.
+If the actual costs of the study are greater than the deposit provided by the Interconnection Customer, the Interconnection Customer will pay the balance within thirty (30) days of being invoiced.
+The CAISO will coordinate the study with the Participating TO(s).
+The Participating TO(s) will invoice the CAISO for any assessment work within seventy-five (75) calendar days of completion of the assessment, and, within thirty (30) days thereafter, the CAISO will issue an invoice or refund to the Interconnection Customer, as applicable, based upon such submitted Participating TO invoices and the CAISO’s own costs for the assessment.